 Time: 4:00pm - 7:30pm

 Wrap up the Studio Crawl with an evening of socializing, music, food, and fun at the Last Stop event.
 Join fellow attendees to unwind, connect, and celebrate the close of this lively night in true Vancouver style.
-The venue will be announced soon—stay tuned for details on this memorable experience.

 The Last Stop event is included with the Premier All Access Pass.
 This is a ticketed event; tickets must be purchased in advance.
 Tickets will not be available at the door.